Facts & Figures

 - Have double the rates of debt to assets and are credit constrained at three times the rate of average households.

-- The average net wealth for a single parent is €30,600 which compares to an average figure of €218,700 for all households.
-Half of all single parents have less than €1,400 in net wealth.
+- Have an average net worth of seven times smaller than the average household.
+The average net wealth for a lone parent is €30,600 which compares to an average figure of €218,700 for all households.
+Further, half of all lone parents have less than €1,400 in net wealth.

 About One-Parent Families in Work

-The Quarterly National Household Survey released in October 2017 revealed the most recent employment statistics for the period April- June (Q2) 2017.
+The Households and Family Units breakdown of the Labour Force Survey released in October 2020 revealed the most recent employment statistics for the period April – June (Q2) 2020.

 One-Parent Family Stats in Ireland by County